Network security for an AI home lab

 - Automate quarantine and key rotation to cut reaction time.

-- Encrypt model storage and limit privileges to minimise leak risk.
+- Encrypt model storage and limit privileges to reduce leak risk.

-Build the AI Home Lab incrementally.
+I build AI labs in layers.
 Start with a VLAN and Pi-hole, add a VM for models, then add automation scenes.
 Each step reduces exposure and keeps the lab usable.
-Make security part of the workflow, not an occasional task.